shutter-network/shutter-dao-website/README.md

-# Beamer Bridge Merkle Drop
+# Shutter DAO Merkle Drop website

-These are the sources for a Beamer Bridge Merkle Drop website.
+These are the sources for a Shutter DAO Merkle Drop website.

 The website is built with the static site generator Gatsby.